slaugh/Backbone/README.md

   SECRET_KEY.
 Before running in a production environment, you should replace this application key with one you generate
   (see https://docs.djangoproject.com/en/2.1/howto/deployment/checklist/#secret-key for details)
-* helloworld/ - this directory contains your Django application files
+* helloworld/ - this directory contains sample Django application files
 * manage.py - this Python script is used to start your Django web application
 * scripts/ - this directory contains scripts used by AWS CodeDeploy when installing and deploying your application on the Amazon EC2 instance